mmr116/terraform-cloud-azure-vm/README.md

 **Accessing the VM**

-After deployment, access the VM using:
+After deployment, access the VM using SSH over private or public IP:

 Username: Retrieved from Azure Key Vau

 Password: Retrieved from Azure Key Vault.

 # Cleanup